 Setting up the right systems early on gave me more stability and freedom to rest as I needed and take calculated risks for the betterment of myself and my business.
 After my break, I chose to focus on quality over quantity when posting to my Instagram.
 I decided that I would be mindful of how I used my time and what kind of message I would tell myself and my audience.

 To avoid burning out, I learned to only give my social media accounts a limited amount of my time.
-If I need to take a quick breather or if I start to internalize negative messages, then it’s okay to spend a day away from time to time.
-And most importantly, I learned that not only on my social media but in my business, I need to take time to rest, recuperate, and not overload myself.
+If I need to take a quick breather or if I start to internalize negative messages, then it’s okay to spend a day away from the online world.
+And most importantly, I learned that not only on my social media but in my business, I need to take time to rest, recuperate, and not overload.

-4. Momentum is really difficult to get back once you lose it
+4. Momentum is difficult to get back once you lose it

 Although my break from Instagram was helpful in reconnecting with my business, it also made me appreciate how much easier things feel when you’re in a good forward moving flow.
 Just like going to the gym for the first time in a long time is harder than when you’ve been going for some time, posting to Instagram is easier when you’ve got a groove going.

-If you’ve been having a hard time feeling passionate and excited about your social media presence or your business as a whole, I hope you can learn from my lessons to establish healthy boundaries and positive habits that will help you grow a successful, thriving business of your own.
-If you’re interested in changing your business mindset or developing a strategy to help you build your business in a healthy, sustainable way, I offer one-on-one business coaching programs for creative entrepreneurs like you.
+If you’ve been having a hard time feeling passionate and excited about your social media presence or your business as a whole, I hope you can take something away from this post... to establish healthy boundaries and positive habits that will help you grow a successful, thriving business of your own.
+If you’re interested in making changes to your brand or business strategy, I offer one-on-one business coaching programs for creative entrepreneurs like you.
 Schedule your complimentary Assessment Call to explore how I can help you and your business today!